rixiobarrios/react-redux/react-redux.md

 We're creating three directories: `actions/`, `constants/`, and `reducers/`.
 The `actions/` directory is where we'll build out our action creators - functions that return an object literal representing a redux action.
 The `reducers/` directory is where we'll build out our reducers - functions that take our current state and an action and return a new, updated state object.
 The `constants/` directory is where we'll define constant variables representing our action types.

 We're grouping related functionality by filename: `order.js`.
 Splitting functionality in this way is common but comes with a lot of overhead.
-For an alternative pattern, check out the [Duck Pattern](#duck-pattern) in the Bonus section at the end of this README.
+For an alternative pattern, check out the [Ducks Pattern](#duck-pattern) in the Bonus section at the end of this README.

 Finally, we create a `store.js` file where we'll import Redux and create our `store`.